wtimme/firefox-remove-safelinks/README.md

-# Remove Microsoft Safe Links
+# Disable Microsoft Safe Links

 When enabled, "Microsoft Defender for Office 365" uses a feature called ["Safe Link"][safe-link] to replace links in emails with URLs that go through